bluesky/bluesky/doc/source/metadata.rst

 analysis tools can be.

-The term "metadata" can be a controversial term, one scientist's "data" is another's "metadata" and classification is context dependent.
+The term "metadata" can be a controversial term, one scientist's "data" is another's "metadata" and classification is context- dependent.
 The same exact information can be "data" in one experiment, but "metadata" in a different experiment done on the exact same hardware.
 The `Document Model
 <https://blueskyproject.io/event-model/data-model.html>`_ provides a framework
 for deciding _where_ to record a particular piece of information.

-There are somethings that we know a-priori before doing an experiment;
+There are some things that we know *a priori* before doing an experiment;
 where are we? who is the user? what sample are we looking at? what did the user just ask us to do?
 These are all things that we can, in principle, know independent of the control system.
 These are the